manojhunasimarad/Stepin_CitizenofIndia/1_Requirement/README.md

 ## Introduction:-
-India is the largest democratic country in the world.it firmly beleives Unity in diversity.
+India is the largest democratic country in the world.
+It firmly believes Unity in diversity.
 Hence there are various factors affecting us directly or indirectly like population, education environment etc. Therefore digitalization has a large impact on us.
-We the people of India have the right to elect our own representatives.This projects will demonstrate the management of ELection Commission  of India to Add, Delete, Modify and can store all these data permananetly or temporarily of the constituents of India that is voters.
-Also in this project we have successfully used or understandings of c program to implement it.
+We the people of India have the right to elect our own representatives.This projects will demonstrate the management of ELection Commission of India to Add, Delete, Modify and can store all the data permanently or temporarily of all the constituents of India that is voters.
+Also in this project we have successfully used our understanding of c program to implement it.